mshafat/allthrusmartphone.xyz/content/blog/reviews/matt_bacak_secret_email_system_review.md

 ## My Recommendation

 I hope you enjoyed reading my review.
 I tried to be as pragmatic, authentic and honest as possible.
-The book [Secret Email System](https://warriorplus.com/o2/a/np11r1/0) with its bonues is a bargain for the price of just $5.6, I recommend it at this price.
-But don't expect too much just reading the sales page.
+The book Secret Email System with its bonues is a bargain for the price of just $5.6, I recommend it [at this price](https://warriorplus.com/o2/a/np11r1/0).
+Just don't expect too much from reading the sales page.